septag/sx/README.md

 SX is merely a collection of sources and 3rdparty libraries.
 It is written in C and can be compiled using C++ compiler like MSVC.
 Designed for simplicity and performance, It is tailored more towards system and game programmers.
 Inspired by the works of [Sean Barret](https://github.com/nothings), [Branimir Karadric](https://github.com/bkaradzic), [Andre Weissflog](https://github.com/floooh), [Mathias Gustavsson](https://github.com/mattiasgustavsson), [r-lyeh](https://github.com/r-lyeh), [ocornut](https://github.com/ocornut), I decided to make my own C base library for future projects.
-I also used and borrowed many of their design/code/libraries/tools inside SXs.
+I also used and borrowed many of their code inside SX.

 This library currently contains: